Mistuke/GhcDevelChoco/README.md

 #### Package Parameters
 The following package parameters can be set:

  * `/arc`     - this will configure the phabricator tool `arc` for use.
 This is done by default if no params are specified.
  * `/ssh`     - this installs and configures an ssh server for use with this environment, this services will be started automatically by Windows.
 This is not enabled by default.
+ * `/source`  - this will automatically check out ghc into a folder ~\ghc.
+This is not enabled by default.
+ * `/hadrian` - this will automatically check out hadrian in the ghc folder.
+This is not enabled by default, if enabled it implies `/source`.
+ * `/all`     - this flag will do all the above.
+This is not enabled by default.

 These parameters can be passed to the installer with the use of `-params`.
 For example: `-params '"/arc /ssh"'`.